2022 NBA playoffs

 The 2022 NBA playoffs was the postseason tournament of the National Basketball Association's 2021–22 season.
-The playoffs began on April 16 and ended on June 16 with Golden State Warriors defeating the Boston Celtics in the 2022 NBA Finals and winning their seventh NBA title.
-The playoffs also returned to its normal April–June schedule for the first time since 2019, before the COVID-19 pandemic resulted in two postponements in 2020 and 2021.
+The playoffs began on April 16 and ended on June 16 with the Golden State Warriors defeating the Boston Celtics in the 2022 NBA Finals.
+The playoffs also returned to its normal April–June schedule for the first time since 2019 after the COVID-19 pandemic resulted in two postponements in 2020 and 2021.

+The Milwaukee Bucks were the defending champions, but lost to the Celtics in the conference semifinals.